cubiio/samatkins.me/content/page/about.md

 title: "about"
 date: 2019-03-17T17:17:10Z
 ---
 Hi, I’m Sam.
 I live in London with my family.
-I’m a Software Engineer at [Big Health](https://www.bighealth.com).
+I’m a Software Engineer at [Eigen Technologies](https://www.eigentech.com/).

 I'm self-taught and an alumnus of [Udacity](https://www.udacity.com).
-I'm happiest working on DevOps, Cloud and Back-End.
+I'm happiest working on Back-End, Cloud and DevOps.
 I enjoy automating stuff and helping the team be more productive, shipping with resilience and speed.

 ## Background